What is a seed bank?

 Through generous seed pack donations from companies like Seed Savers Exchange and Baker Creek Heirloom Seeds, GCLS will be making smaller packs of seeds available for free to our patrons by request and on a first-come-first-served basis.

-Seeds can be picked up at the Mullica Hill Library, Glassboro Library, and the Swedesboro Library.
+Seeds can be picked up at the Mullica Hill Library, Glassboro Library, Greenwich library, Logan Library, and the Margaret Dombrosky Swedesboro Public Library.